-Elmhurst, IL receives 75/100 for its livability score; this results in a ranking of #106 in Illinois and #5,519 in the USA.
-Compared to the US average, Elmhurst ranks among some of the best places to live in the country!
+Elmhurst, IL receives 85 out of 100 for its livability score; this results in a ranking of #14 in Illinois and #403 in the USA.
+This is a great score, as Elmhurst ranks well in multiple categories!
+Elmhurst also ranks in the top 10 percent of all cities, which is no small feat!
 There are seven total categories that form the livability score.
-Elmhurst ranks well for amenities (A+), crime (A+), education (B) and employment (B+).
-Elmhurst does not score well for the following: cost of living (F), weather (D) and housing (D-).
-It might be a good idea to take a closer look at each category to find out why.
+Elmhurst ranks well for amenities (A-), crime (A+), education (A) and housing (A+).
+On a less positive note, Elmhurst does not have favorable ranks for the following: cost of living (F).
+If we take a look at the data, we can find out why.

 |Average one way commute||29min||29min||26min|

-|Workers who drive to work||74.5%||73.4%||76.4%|
+|Workers who drive to work||68.3%||73.4%||76.4%|

-|Workers who carpool||6.6%||8.3%||9.3%|
+|Workers who carpool||4.6%||8.3%||9.3%|

-|Workers who take public transit||9.8%||9.2%||5.1%|
+|Workers who take public transit||11.2%||9.2%||5.1%|

-|Workers who bicycle||0.4%||0.6%||0.6%|
+|Workers who bicycle||0.2%||0.6%||0.6%|

-|Workers who walk||2.8%||3.1%||2.8%|
+|Workers who walk||3.5%||3.1%||2.8%|

-|Working from home||5.3%||4.4%||4.6%|
+|Working from home||11.7%||4.4%||4.6%|